The Importance of Vocabulary in Writing

-Another good idea is to keep a journal.
+Another good idea is to keep a word journal.
 Try to incorporate interesting words into your journal entry for the day (or week).
 If you’re not sure if you’re using the word correctly, ask a parent, a teacher, or a brainy friend.

 Vocabulary games are another great way to develop your vocabulary.
 You can find hundreds of ways to build your vocabulary.
 Who doesn’t love playing games?
 And these games have the added benefit of helping you add to your writer’s “toolbox.”
 Do you have difficulty with homophones (words that sound alike)?
 Then try these homophone games.
 You can even bone up on synonyms (words with similar meanings).
 Learning the meanings of root words is another way you can strengthen your vocabulary skills, so try these games and see what you know.
 Strengthening your vocabulary doesn’t have to be boring!

 Time4Writing can Help

 Online courses like Time4Writing’s mechanics and writing courses have interactive games like the vocabulary ones in the above links.
 These games will help you practice new concepts in a fun and lasting way.
 And working one-on-one with a Time4Writing teacher is a great way to get feedback on your writing, including your vocabulary.
 Work on developing and strengthening your vocabulary, and keep your writer’s “toolbox” full!